dabit3/amplify-photo-sharing-workshop/README.md

 - Enter a name for the environment: dev
 - Choose your default editor: Visual Studio Code (or your default editor)
 - Please choose the type of app that youre building javascript
-- What javascript framework are you using react
+- What javascript framework are you using: react
 - Source Directory Path: src
 - Distribution Directory Path: build
 - Build Command: npm run-script build